 He would rather not kill everybody because where’s the logic in a dead workforce?

 Going back to Jeffrey Dean Morgan’s quote, we can easily see that Negan, like Rick, is the hero in their own head.
 Whereas Rick has meandered through psychotic episodes, Negan appears to greet this world with no fear in his eyes and a smile on his face.

 He is the man that Rick wanted to be at the end of season 2, then after the Governor fucked up the survivor’s home, Rick practically became the Governor.
 He even adopted some of Shane’s sensibilities and as fans of the comic book may already be aware of, Rick has also taken some more cues from his nemesis.

 If you’ve seen countless YouTube videos about Negan or read a load of articles, you’ll notice that what I’ve said has already been said before but there is also one parallel that nobody has mentioned and for good reason, it’s fucking tenuous!

 I’m talking about the Prince of all Sayians’ Vegeta!
 Yup, the best fucking character in Dragonball Z.

 He was introduced during the first saga of Dragonball Z and he was a right arsehole but he became an instant fan favourite.
 And whereas he was a villain, he is now an anti-hero in much the same way as Negan is (in the comics, at least) but maybe that’s for another article entirely.

 Anyway, if this were a YouTube video then I would say something like;

-How about I monetise this so that halfway through reading so you get an annoying advert?
+How about I monetize this so that halfway through reading, you’ll get an annoying advert?